I've heard about anthrax in people. Should I be concerned for my cat?

 What causes anthrax?

-Anthrax is an infection caused by the bacterial microorganism, Bacillus anthracis.
-This type of bacterium can develop small spherical bodies called spores within the bacterial cell.
+Anthrax is a bacterial infection caused by Bacillus anthracis.
+This type of bacterium can develop small spherical bodies (spores) within the bacterial cell.
 These spores, each of which can develop into a new anthrax bacterial cell, are much more capable of surviving in the environment than the more fragile parent cell.
 Additionally, these spores are more resistant to disinfectants.
-Spores may survive in the environment for many years; some reports finding spores that survive for up to 40 years under certain conditions.
-Fortunately, it takes a large number of spores to cause an infection that result in clinical signs of anthrax.
+Spores may survive in the environment for many years; some reports found spores that survive for up to 40 years under certain conditions.
+It takes a large number of spores to cause an infection that results in clinical signs of anthrax.

 Is anthrax a new disease?